-Now that Ebay has fully launched it’s new Cassini Search Engine, a lot of sellers are wondering what they need to do in order to optimize their listings for it.
-Everyone wants to rank near the top of the search and Best Match results.
+Now that eBay has fully launched it’s new Cassini Search Engine, a lot of sellers are wondering what they need to do in order to optimize their listings for it.
+Everyone wants to rank near the top of the search and best match results.
 But how do you get there?
 I’ll try to give you some facts you can use to increase your visibility and boost your listing exposure.
-First lets look at Ebay’s overview of the new search platform, and then we’ll break it down into specific recommendations.
+But first, lets look at eBay’s overview of the new search platform Then we’ll break it down into specific recommendations.

 - Relevance – Buyers should quickly see the results that they intend to see and want to see, rather than having to dig through results that don’t matter to them.

 - Value – Buyers should always find items in their eBay search results that represent a good overall value.

 - Trust – Buyers should see listings that they can trust, from sellers that are likely to serve them well and generate return business for eBay and eBay sellers.

 - Convenience – Buyers shouldn’t have to work harder than is necessary and they should have a pleasant transaction from the initial search all the way through to receiving their item.

 The above tells us a great deal about eBay’s intentions with the Cassini Search, but it doesn’t tell us what the specific factors are that will get your listings to rank higher.
 So let’s take a closer look.
 We do know that the old search was based primarily on the listing title.
 Although it still counts, there are now also a lot of additional requirements that will need to be met in order to do well under this new set of “core values.”

 Cassini Search Ranking Factors:

 - Listing Title – Use descriptive, relevant, and popular keyword combinations.